Revealed: The University of Sheffield departments being targeted for staff cuts

-The email, sent to all staff on Tuesday, lists seven academic departments that are being targeted for cuts.
+The email, sent to all staff on Tuesday (19th November), lists seven academic departments that are being targeted for cuts.
 Among them are several engineering departments, as well as the Management School, the School of Architecture and Landscape Architecture, the School of East Asian Studies, the Journalism School, and the School of Mathematical and Physical Sciences.

 Professional services staff, such as staff working in IT services, and Accommodation and Commercial Services are also being offered voluntary severance.

-The University of Sheffield has said it has no plans to shut down departments or courses.
+However, the University of Sheffield has said it has no plans to shut down departments or courses.

-The same email explained why departments had been targeted: “We are offering the scheme to areas of the University where we expect there to be a need to undertake restructuring in the near future, where savings are required and/or where activity is reducing.
+The email also explained why departments had been targeted: “We are offering the scheme to areas of the University where we expect there to be a need to undertake restructuring in the near future, where savings are required and/or where activity is reducing.

 “By offering the voluntary severance scheme, we hope that the required savings can be achieved, which will remove the need to restructure, or help minimise the need for compulsory redundancies if a restructure is still necessary.”

-The voluntary severance scheme (VSS) will require staff to sign a settlement agreement, the detail of which is not yet known.
+The voluntary severance scheme will require staff to sign a settlement agreement, the detail of which is not yet known.
 The severance package will include a minimum of three months worth of salary, with an extra month of pay for each year of service beyond three years, up to a maximum of nine months of compensation.

 The deadline for staff to apply for the VSS is the 8th January, recommendations for decisions on each case will be received by 13th January.

-Their spokesperson said: “We’re hearing from people that it’s not being perceived as a very generous or desirable deal.
+The union’s spokesperson said: “We’re hearing from people that it’s not being perceived as a very generous or desirable deal.
 I don’t think our members think it goes far enough to make it attractive to them.”

 If that target cannot be met by the scheme, the university will likely have to face a choice between reducing the target and enforcing compulsory redundancies.